Adriano-7/Packman/docs/README.md

 >>**Consequences**\
 >>Promotes replaceability (in this case, of Lanterna with another external library to draw things) and promotes SRP, since only the LanternaGUI is concerned with how exactly to draw things with Lanterna and not each of the Viewers (e.g. the viewers don't have to be concerned with the existence of a screen or TextGraphics)

+Factory method for getTarget in Monster in MonsterState Factory method for createStrategy in MonsterState

 >> ### Monster States
 >>**Problem in Context**\